XiaorongTianMMA/Automobile-Risk-Rating-Analysis/README.md

 **Objectives and Goals**

-The primary objective of our project is to analyze how various factors - including producer, horsepower, fuel type, price, etc. - affect the risk rating of a vehicle.
+The primary objective of my project is to analyze how various factors - including producer, horsepower, fuel type, price, etc. - affect the risk rating of a vehicle.

 **Data and Methodology**